A headache can range in intensity from a mild background tingle to a sudden thunderbolt of pain.

 What to do if you suffer with cervicogenic headaches or migraines

-Get you out of pain… Anyone who visits our clinic will always, above all else, receive a full and thorough assessment.
+Treating your pain… Anyone who visits our clinic will always, above all else, receive a full and thorough assessment.
 Furthermore, we will give you a clear and honest explanation as to what we believe is causing your pain and what the best course of action is to get things back on track.